Health and environmental impact of the coal industry: Annual excess mortality and morbidity

 In 2008 the World Health Organization (WHO) and other organizations calculated that coal particulates pollution cause approximately one million deaths annually across the world, which is approximately one third of all premature deaths related to all air pollution sources, for example in Istanbul by lung diseases and cancer.

 Pollutants emitted by burning coal include fine particulates (PM2.5) and ground level ozone.
 Every year, the burning of coal without the use of available pollution control technology causes thousands of preventable deaths in the United States.
 A study commissioned by the Maryland nurses association in 2006 found that emissions from just six of Maryland's coal-burning plants caused 700 deaths per year nationwide, including 100 in Maryland.
 Since installation of pollution abatement equipment on one of these six, the Brandon Shores plant, now "produces 90 percent less nitrogen oxide, an ingredient of smog; 95 percent less sulfur, which causes acid rain; and vastly lower fractions of other pollutants."
+In the United States, an average of 26 coal miners per year died in the decade 2005–2014.